josepht96/learning/notes/az104/active_directory.md

 AAD groups: Security groups, MS365 groups.
 Types: owners, assigned membership, dynamic membership (AAD defined properties).
 Execute queries that select objects based on attributes to grant them permissions.
 Group-assigned roles and licenses (what we use).
 Administrative unit: Custom logically groups.
 PoH and SFM could have separate AUs with different users (and maybe some that overlap).

+# Azure tenant/directory.
+A dedicated and trusted instance of Azure AD, a Tenant is automatically created when your organization signs up for a Microsoft cloud service subscription.

+More instances of Azure AD can be created.
+Azure AD is the underlying product providing the identity service.
+The term Tenant means a single instance of Azure AD representing a single organization.
+The terms Tenant and Directory are often used interchangeably.

+# Users and groups
+Typically, Azure AD defines users in three ways:

+Cloud identities.
+These users exist only in Azure AD.
+Examples are administrator accounts and users that you manage yourself.
+Cloud identities can be in Azure Active Directory or an external Azure Active Directory, if the user is defined in another Azure AD instance.
+When these accounts are removed from the primary directory, they are deleted.
+Directory-synchronized identities.
+These users exist in an on-premises Active Directory.
+A synchronization activity that occurs via Azure AD Connect brings these users in to Azure.
+Their source is Windows Server AD.
+Guest users.
+These users exist outside Azure.
+Examples are accounts from other cloud providers and Microsoft accounts such as an Xbox LIVE account.
+Their source is Invited user.
+This type of account is useful when external vendors or contractors need access to your Azure resources.
+Once their help is no longer necessary, you can remove the account and all of their access.

+# Subscriptions
+An Azure subscription is a logical unit of Azure services that is linked to an Azure account.
+Billing for Azure services is done on a per-subscription basis.
+If your account is the only account associated with a subscription, then you are responsible for billing.

 # AAD device: a system that can register with or join Azure AD and be managed with Azure MDM tools.

 MDM: Mobile device management.